matrix-org/synapse/README.rst

 About Matrix
 ============

-Matrix specifies a set of pragmatic RESTful HTTP JSON APIs for VoIP and IM as an open standard, providing:
+Matrix specifies a set of pragmatic RESTful HTTP JSON APIs as an open standard, which handle:

     - Creating and managing fully distributed chat rooms with no single points of control or failure